Aspect 3: Social concerns

 For further information, please refer to the section “Risk and opportunity management.”

-Our active data privacy and compliance culture, which has been built up over ten years, sets national and international standards.
+Our active data privacy and compliance culture, which has been built up over many years, sets national and international standards.
 The data privacy-related compliance management system outlines the measures, processes, and audits we use to ensure compliance with laws, regulations, and voluntary commitments to uphold data privacy in the Group.
 Since 2009, the Group Board of Management has been advised by an independent Data Privacy Advisory Board comprising reputable experts from politics, the research community, business, and independent organizations.

 We issue an annual transparency report – since 2014 in Germany, and since 2016 in our other national companies in Europe – in which we set out the nature and scope of our disclosures to security authorities.
 We are thus fulfilling our statutory duty as a telecommunications company.

 Telecommunications companies are required to train their employees on issues related to data protection law when they begin their employment.
 Deutsche Telekom goes above and beyond these legal requirements: Every two years, we train all of our employees in Germany and place them under an obligation to uphold data privacy and telecommunications secrecy.
-Corresponding requirements apply to our national companies.
-Where there is a greater risk of data such as customer or employee information being misused, we also provide additional online training designed for self-study, give data privacy presentations, and host classroom training courses on specialized topics such as protection of customer data.
+Corresponding requirements apply to our international companies.
+Where there is a greater risk of data such as customer or employee information being misused, we also offer additional online training designed for self-study, give data privacy presentations, and host classroom training courses on specialized topics such as protection of customer data.